GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 P-codes are identifying codes for administrative units (e.g. country (adm0), region (adm1), district (adm2)), that were introduced to simplify joining tabular data on administrative regions.
 These codes clearly identify the administrative units facilitating non-spatial joins.

 For example: We have a spatial dataset containing the administrative boundaries of districts (adm2) in Nigeria and a data table containing the population per district, but without the polygons.
-By using the P-codes as identifying attribute, we can easily join the population data with the vector dataset.*
+By using the P-codes as identifying attributes, we can easily join the population data with the vector dataset.*

 ```{figure} /fig/en_attribute_join_pcode_example.png
 ---